Clerk-Recorder services related to marriage are listed here

 - Mask Policy: As of 2/16/22 the County's current indoor masking requirement will end for fully vaccinated individuals.
 However, unvaccinated people will still be required to wear a face-covering in all indoor public settings.

-- Limit is four (4) people including witnesses.
+- Limit is nine (9) people including the couple and witnesses.

 - Appointments are required prior to arrival (ceremonies will not be performed without an appointment).